tbaumann/meshcoretomqtt/README.md

 ## Running the Script

+The installer offers three deployment options:

-### As a System Service (Recommended)
+### 1. System Service (Recommended)
-The installer sets this up automatically.
-Manual commands:
+Automatically starts on boot and runs in the background.

 **Linux (systemd):**
 ```bash